Content

 For treating hair loss, this means using the dermaroller on areas with a visible reduction in hair count, such as a receding hairline or bald spots.

 The purpose of microneedling for hair loss is to stimulate growth factors in the dermal papilla, or the stem cells in your hair follicles.
-This encouraged them to activate and start growing more hair.
+This encourages them to activate and start growing more hair.

 A typical dermaroller used in the microneedling process contains about 200 tiny needles.
 During a microneedling session, these needles penetrate your skin, but only to the outer layers of your scalp — the needle length is just around 1.5mm, unlike the longer needles used for injections.